Our Zero Waste Goal

 Together, we can achieve zero waste.

 Help our community reach 85% waste diversion by responsibly sorting your compost, trash and recycling.
-Check out Trash, Recycling and Composting to test your sorting knowledge and learn more about these three waste streams.
+Check out our Waste Sorting 101 Guide to test your knowledge and learn more about these three waste streams.

 By the Numbers

 Tracking waste shows how much we are generating and how we dispose of it.
 Boulder attempts to capture and account for all waste streams, but diversion rates are a dynamic calculation.
 As we work toward our zero waste goal, Boulder aims to track our waste habits in the most comprehensive and transparent way possible, with the hope of developing a universal standard in the future.